Imaging-Tech-Hub/ITH-proxy/receiver/websockets/events/README.md

 ## Incoming Events (events/incoming/)

-Events received from the Laminate backend that the proxy must handle.
+Events received from the ITH backend that the proxy must handle.

 ### Ping Event
 - **Type**: `ping`